 Professor Gerard Conway

 Professor Conway is a consultant endocrinologist at University College London Hospitals and Professor of Clinical Medicine in the Institute for Womens Heath, University College London.
-He has lead the department of Endocrinology at UCLH since 2004.
 His clinical practice covers general endocrinology including pituitary, adrenal, thyroid and reproductive endocrinology.

-His clinical research interests are in the field of reproductive endocrinology with particular regard to polycystic ovary syndrome, ovarian and testicular function, disorders of sexual development and Turner Syndrome.
+His clinical research interests are in the field of reproductive endocrinology particularly polycystic ovary syndrome, ovarian and testicular function, disorders of sexual development and Turner Syndrome.
 This research has formed the basis of over 160 academic publications.
 Professor Conway maintains a clinical research program with visiting international research fellows.

 Professor Conway qualified from the Royal London Hospital in 1981 and trained in Diabetes, Endocrinology and General Medicine in several centres in central London.
 His research thesis was in the endocrinology of the polycystic ovary syndrome and he then undertook as fellowship in genetic research in Prince Henry’s Institute for Medical Research, Melbourne Australia.
 On return he became Senior Lecturer in Medicine at UCL in 1994 and subsequently Professor of Clinical Medicine in the Institute for Womens Heath UCL in 2012.